 Are You a Gardener?

-gives tips to gardening on Long Island.
+This great brochure gives tips to gardening on Long Island.
 It has lists of plants for this area that have drought-tolerant attributes and would make for a great waterwise garden.
 It also contains tips on soil preparation, watering habits, and mowing suggestions.

 Groundwater Guardian Sites